Pu-erh Tea Sample Pack

 Pu-erh is considered the “champagne of the tea world”.
 Originating in Yunnan, China, Pu-erh tea has an ancient history of more than 2,000 years.
-There are two distinctive types of Pu-erh: Raw Pu-erh and Ripe Pu-erh.
+There are two distinctive types of Pu-erh: Raw Pu-erh and Ripe Pu-erh (or, as they called in China, Sheng and Shou).
 After fermentation and roasting, pu-erh tea is aged, often for many years, resulting in its dark color and bold, mellow flavor.

 Being fully oxidized, pu-erh tea has significant health benefits, especially for weight loss.
 Pu-erh is regarded as a slimming and naturally safe dieter's tea throughout southeast Asia, where it is a fundamental part of the food culture.

 Pu-erh is a real energy booster and is the best substitute for coffee.
-Try our 2 Raw and 2 Ripe Pu-erhs to determine which one suits your taste the most.
+Try our Raw and Ripe Pu-erhs to determine which ones suits your taste the most.

 Smooth and mildly earthy pu-erh with aged woody scent and sweet aftertaste

 5: Organic Mini-Tuocha Ripe Pu-erh Tea, 2015 (5pcs)

 Mellow and smooth, with a touch of sweetness and an earthy aroma.
 Each cake is small, thus perfect for the road

 Cha Hai serves to control the strength of the brew.
 Using Cha Hai ensures that the tea leaves do not continue to steep as they are sitting in a teapot.
 It is also called a ‘bowl of impartiality’, for it lets each participant enjoy the same brew.